 • Changes in the texture or thickness of the skin.

-It is important to regularly examine your skin and be aware of any changes or abnormalities.
-If you notice any suspicious skin lesions or have concerns about skin cancer, it is crucial to seek medical evaluation and consultation with a dermatologist.
+It is important to regularly examine your skin and stay aware of any changes or abnormalities.
+Furthermore, if you notice any suspicious skin lesions or have concerns about skin cancer, you should promptly seek medical evaluation and consult a dermatologist.

 Early detection and treatment greatly increase the chances of successful outcomes for skin cancer.